liuzhhua/Shrub_Fractional_Mapping/README.md

 - High-resolution Google Earth imagery (0.5m)
 - Time-series Sentinel-2 observations (20m)
 - Hybrid deep learning models (DINOv2 + CNNs)
-- Machine learning regression (XGBoost) with phenological features
+- Machine learning regression (XGBoost) with Time-series Sentinel-2 data

 The approach was developed and validated in Inner Mongolia, China, and is adaptable to other arid and semi-arid ecosystems worldwide.